LYMEDISEASE101.com

 *** Search Filter: "ELISA"

-ELISA (which stands for enzyme-linked immunosorbent assay) is a technique to detect the presence of antigens in biological samples.
+ELISA stands for enzyme-linked immunosorbent assay, also often referred to as enzyme immunoassay (EIA).
 An ELISA, like other types of immunoassays, relies on antibodies to detect a target antigen using highly specific antibody-antigen interactions.
+In an ELISA assay, the antigen must be immobilized to a solid surface.

 * Latest Lyme Disease 101 News